Antonio Pennacchi: Biography

 In 2001 he left the publisher Donzelli and moved to the Arnoldo Mondadori Editore.
 In 2003, the autobiographical Il fasciocomunista was released, winning the Premio Napoli.
 The film was adapted into a movie, titled My Brother Is an Only Child directed by Daniele Luchetti.
-The film was a success at the box office and won a special award at the Cannes Film Festival, but Pennacchi has strongly argued with the director as in the second part of the film the plot of the book was changed.
+The film was a success at the box office and won a special award at the Cannes Film Festival, but Pennacchi has strongly argued with the director, as in the second part of the film the plot of the book was changed.
 Also in 2001, the essays Viaggio per le città del Duce were released.
 In 2005, the essays of L'autobus di Stalin were released.

 In June 2006, the collection of short stories Shaw 150.
 Stories of factory and its surroundings was released.
 Pennacchi collaborated and started a collaboration with Limes.
 His writings have also appeared in Nuovi Argomenti, MicroMega and Nouvelle Revue Française.
 Starting in 2007, the author was engaged in a project, together with the Anonymity Writers, which involved the writing of the novel Cronache da un pianeta abbandonato, through the participation and collaboration of unknown authors.
 Also in 2007, he joined the Democratic Party.
 In 2008 the essay Fascio e martello was released, in which he described the founding cities of fascism throughout Italy and wrote the subject of the short film Occhi verdi for director Clemente Pernarella.

 On 2 March 2010, Canale Mussolini, a novel on the reclamation of the Agro Pontino, was released.
 The book, defined by the author as "the work for which I came into the world", won the 64th edition of the Strega Prize on 2 July of the same year, the Acqui Award of History as "historical novel of the year", the Book of the Year award, and was a finalist at the Premio Campiello.
 The novel was acclaimed by a large part of critics and climbed to the top of the sales charts.
 On 14 November of the same year, he received the Asti d'Appello award in Asti.

 On 3 August 2021, Pennacchi died of a heart attack at his home in Latina.
-Just moments before his death, he was talking at the phone with his wife, when he suddenly collapsed.
+Just moments before his death, he was talking on the phone with his wife when he suddenly collapsed.
 His wife alerted an ambulance for medical aid.
 After arriving at home, the ambulance rescuers found Pennacchi dead.
 He was aged 71.